MicrosoftDocs/sql-docs/docs/analysis-services/tabular-models/create-and-manage-kpis-ssas-tabular.md

 5. Click on **Descriptions**, and then type descriptions for KPI, Value, Status, and Target.

 > [!TIP]
 >  You can use the Analyze in Excel feature to test your KPI.
-For more information, see [Analyze in Excel &#40;SSAS Tabular&#41;](../../analysis-services/tabular-models/analyze-in-excel-ssas-tabular.md).
+For more information, see [Analyze in Excel](../../analysis-services/tabular-models/analyze-in-excel-ssas-tabular.md).

 ###  <a name="bkmk_edit_KPI"></a> To edit a KPI